 This course provides a continuation of SPA 211.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
-Independent laboratory work is required in addition to class sessions.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in Humanities/Fine Arts.